AlexCharlton/hyperscene-chicken/README.md

 - miscmacros

 ## Documentation
-hyperscene’s scenes rely on a number of elements to be in place before a scene can be rendered.
+Hyperscene’s scenes rely on a number of elements to be in place before a scene can be rendered.
 First is the scene itself.
 A scene could be thought of as the world or coordinate system that serves as the base for all the rendering operations.
 Second is a node.
 A node is the “physical” thing that can being rendered.
 Nodes can be added to scenes, or can be added to each other if you want a node to be defined in terms of its relation to another (hence the scene “graph”).
 Third is a camera.
 Cameras have a position and orientation in a scene, as well as a projection.
 Cameras can be rendered, which renders the part of the scene that they are pointing at.
 The fourth element that must be present is a pipeline.
 Pipelines are the collection of functions that explain how to render a node.
 If a node is to be rendered, it must have a pipeline associated with it.

 These four elements are all represented as c-pointers.
 Passing the wrong pointer to the wrong function will result in bad things happening.
 Sorry.

-The basic use of hyperscene is as follows: First you create pipelines and a scene.
+The basic use of Hyperscene is as follows: First you create pipelines and a scene.
 Then you add nodes to that scene (or to nodes that are already in the scene).
 These nodes are assigned a pipeline that knows how it can draw them.
 Then you create a camera associated with that scene, that has a particular position, orientation, and projection.
 Cameras are then called upon to render the scene.

     [procedure] (init WINDOW-SIZE-FUN)

-Before any other functions can be used (except for pipeline creation), hyperscene must be initialized.
+Before any other functions can be used (except for pipeline creation), Hyperscene must be initialized.

 `WINDOW-SIZE-FUN` is a function that returns two values: the width and height of the current window.